Edwin Jarvis: Secret Invasion

-Later that year, the Secret Invasion storyline revealed that Edwin Jarvis has been replaced by a Skrull agent for some time.
-Using a computer virus, he disables a number of Stark Enterprises facilities, as well as Iron Man's armor.
-This agent also obtained access to Tony Stark's records on the Sentry (Robert Reynolds) in order to discover weaknesses, as the Skrulls were unable to duplicate Sentry's powers because Sentry's limits were unknown even to Iron Man.
-He later approaches Maria Hill on the destroyed S.H.I.E.L.D.
+Later that year, the Secret Invasion storyline revealed that Jarvis has been replaced by a Skrull agent for some time.
+The Skrull used a computer virus, disabling a number of Stark Enterprises facilities and Iron Man's armor.
+This agent also obtained access to records on the Sentry (Robert Reynolds) in order to discover weaknesses, as the Skrulls were unable to duplicate the Sentry's powers because the Sentry's limits were unknown even to Iron Man.
+Jarvis the Skrull later approaches Maria Hill on the destroyed S.H.I.E.L.D.
 Helicarrier in the middle of the ocean and tells Maria to surrender along with the S.H.I.E.L.D. crew.
 Maria uses a Life Model Decoy as a distraction while the real one escapes and detonates the S.H.I.E.L.D.
 Helicarrier.
-During the fight between Veranke and Criti Noll's forces against the heroes and villains, the Skrull-Jarvis (who somehow survived the S.H.I.E.L.D.
+During the fight between Veranke and Criti Noll's forces against the heroes and villains, Jarvis the Skrull (who somehow survived the S.H.I.E.L.D.
 Helicarrier explosion) watches from Avengers Tower as the energy washes over hero, villain and Skrull alike.
-While holding Jessica Jones and Luke Cage's child, he comments that it doesn't matter if the Skrulls win or lose, so long as "God's" will is done.
+While holding Jessica Jones and Luke Cage's child, the Skrull comments that it doesn't matter if the Skrulls win or lose, so long as "God's" will is done.
 After the final battle, the real Jarvis is discovered alive, prompting Jessica to discover that her baby had been taken by the Skrull impostor.
+Jarvis's Skrull impersonator is eventually found in a hideout by Luke and was shot by Bullseye after returning Luke's and Jessica's baby.

+Dark Reign

 During the Dark Reign storyline, Jarvis is later shown in a support group meeting with the others that had been replaced by Skrulls.
-The Skrull impersonator is eventually found in a hideout and was shot by Bullseye after returning Luke's and Jessica's baby.
-Having refused to serve under Norman Osborn's personal Avengers, Jarvis is sought out by Hercules and Amadeus Cho to be a part of the new Mighty Avengers team, Amadeus having determined that Jarvis is the one constant of the Avengers.
+Having refused to serve under Norman Osborn's Dark Avengers, Jarvis is sought out by Hercules and Amadeus Cho to be a part of the Mighty Avengers, Amadeus having determined that Jarvis is the one constant of the Avengers.